Professional Reviews

 Overall, Kaspersky’s antivirus engine is really good — it has a 100% perfect detection rate, with several types of scans to choose from, excellent real-time protection, and it doesn’t slow down a system during a full system scan.

 Kaspersky provides multi-layered web protection to detect and block malicious websites.
-The Safe Browsing feature compares the sites you visit against a database of malicious web addresses, and it also uses heuristic analysis to check URLs for suspicious behavior.
+Safe Browsing (available for Edge, Chrome, Safari, and Firefox) compares the sites you visit against a database of malicious web addresses, and it also uses heuristic analysis to check URLs for suspicious behavior.

-I visited known malicious websites during my tests, and Kaspersky blocked the vast majority of them.
+I visited known malicious websites and Kaspersky blocked most of them.
 Kaspersky’s results were pretty good — although competitors like Norton and Bitdefender were slightly better at detecting all of my test links.

-I also really like how Kaspersky puts a green symbol next to safe websites in search results — but I could only get this feature working on Firefox, and not Google Chrome.
+I also really like how Kaspersky’s URL Advisor puts a green symbol next to safe websites in search results — it’s an easy way to see if websites are dangerous before clicking on them.

-Kaspersky’s private browsing feature blocks tracking from social networks, web analytics, web beacons, and ad agencies — but you can also choose to allow data collection on specific sites.
-While I do like this feature, I’m not too happy that the default settings allow Kaspersky and its partners (a total of 82 sites!) to gather user data.
+Private Browsing blocks tracking from social networks, web analytics, web beacons, and ad agencies — but you can also choose to allow data collection on specific sites.
+While I do like this feature, I’m not too happy that the default settings allow Kaspersky and its partners (a total of 86 sites!) to gather user data.
 Although it’s fairly easy to block Kaspersky and its partners from collecting data, I’d still like to see Kaspersky ask users whether they’re ok with this practice upon installing the extension.

-You can also open a virtual keyboard from Kaspersky’s Privacy menu.
-Not a lot of competitors offer a virtual keyboard — Panda Dome has one, but it’s not very good — so I think it’s really cool that Kaspersky provides additional protection against keyloggers.
+You can also open an on-screen keyboard from Kaspersky’s browser extension.
+Not a lot of competitors offer an on-screen keyboard — Panda Dome has one, but it’s not very good — so I think it’s really cool that Kaspersky provides additional protection against keyloggers.

 Overall, Kaspersky’s web protection features are pretty good.
-The anti-phishing protection detected most of the phishing sites in my testing, and I also like that Kaspersky offers ad-blocking and anti-tracking — although I don’t like that anti-tracking is turned off for Kaspersky and its 80+ partner sites.
-I also think it’s really useful that Kaspersky has a secure browser and virtual keyboard for banking sites.
+The anti-phishing protection detected most of the phishing sites in my testing, and I also like that Kaspersky offers ad-blocking and anti-tracking.
+Although I don’t like that anti-tracking is turned off for Kaspersky and its 80+ partner sites.
+I also think it’s really useful that Kaspersky has a secure browser and an on-screen keyboard for banking and shopping sites.

-Kaspersky’s firewall protects your Wi-Fi network from intrusions and exploit attacks.
-It blocked the majority of exploits attacks I tested against it, including several that the default protections in Windows Defender’s firewall allowed through.
+Kaspersky’s firewall shields your Wi-Fi network against intrusion and exploit attacks.
+It effectively blocked most of the exploit attacks I subjected it to, even those that managed to bypass the default security measures of Windows Defender’s firewall.

 I like how Kaspersky shows detailed information about applications with an internet connection.
 I clicked on Firefox and was given a full breakdown of what the application is, how many users have it on their computer, and whether or not I could trust it.
 Kaspersky also makes it easy to adjust individual rules for applications — such as whether or not they can start or stop other processes.